 The first few floors of the building housed the First National Bank.
 The fourth floor through the twentieth all contained the same floor plan for office spaces, while floors above the twentieth consisted mostly of storage space.
 The Amicable building became the center of downtown, making its office space highly desirable and the shopping center immensely popular.
 People came to the Amicable building not only to shop but often just to marvel at the building itself.
 Until the mid-1940s, the ALICO building was bustling and full of offices that were not necessarily ALICO offices.
 For instance, radio station WACO was founded on the eighth floor of the building.
 This changed when the Amicable Life Insurance Company rapidly grew and needed to start buying back some of the offices because of their growing need for space.

 In 1982, the Texas State Historical Commission designated the ALICO building a historical landmark.
-The state uses this program to commemorate and preserve sites which have impacted state history.
+The state uses this program to commemorate and preserve sites that have impacted state history.
 The first of its kind in the Southwest, the ALICO building became the focal point of activity in Waco for generations.
 Today, the ALICO building still towers above the Waco skyline, holding the offices of the now American-Amicable Life Insurance Company of Texas, as well as providing office space for other businesses located in downtown Waco.